 - Beginning with the Spring 2022 semester, courses taken at accredited two-year colleges (community colleges) are acceptable for transfer of credit to Tufts, regardless of your matriculation status.
 Prior to spring 2022, you were only permitted to transfer courses from two-year colleges prior to matriculation.
 An exception to the prior policy was made due to the extraordinary circumstances of the covid-19 pandemic allowing transfer of credit from two-year colleges for courses taken only in Spring 2020, Summer 2020, Fall 2020, Spring 2021, and Summer 2021.

-- Liberal Arts transfer students are able to transfer in up to 60 credits.
+- Arts and Sciences transfer students are able to transfer in up to 60 credits.
 Engineering transfer students are able to transfer in up to 60 credits, and potentially more depending on the degree program, including pre-matriculation credits (such as APs, IBs, and SAT subject tests).

 - You may not transfer more than 12 credits in one summer, or more than 20 credits from summer schools other than Tufts.